 I knew I had to own my decisions and be coherent.
 I could feel something new was brewing I just didn’t know what it was.
 Since that moment I decided that I would go for an office job, just to have the time to develop a project on my own.
 I was missing using my brain!!!

-6- I Learnt to land on my feet and choose my attitude
+6- I Learned to land on my feet and choose my attitude

 To tell these stories is the main reason why I created The Global Curious.
 To encourage others to go out there and see the world.
-Regardless the efforts and the fear.
+Regardless of the effort and the fear.

 I was able to use all this for my own benefit.
 In my job interviews, I talk about these jobs with pride because they are an important part of who I am today.